home-assistant/home-assistant.io/source/_dashboards/thermostat.markdown

 description: "The thermostat card gives control of your climate entity, allowing you to change the temperature and mode of the entity."
 ---

-The thermostat card gives control of your [climate](/integrations/#climate) entity, allowing you to change the temperature and mode of the entity.
+The thermostat card gives control of your [climate](/integrations/#climate) {% term entity %}, allowing you to change the temperature and mode of the {% term entity %}.

 <p class='img'>
   <img src='/images/dashboards/thermostat_card.png' alt='Screenshot of the thermostat card'>